-Today I will tell you about 13 gift ideas and cheap gifts for photographers for the Christmas and new year.
+Today I will tell you about 13 gift ideas and cheap gifts for photographers for Christmas and new year.
 Giving a gift is always complicated, especially when you don’t know much about it.
-So, if you want to give a gift to a photographer you know (or to yourself) and be sure to please, here are some photo gift ideas that are sure to hit the mark.
-Here, no false surprises, I only recommend products that I have personally tested and that I really like.
+So, if you want to provide a gift for a photographer you know (or to yourself) and be sure to please, here are some photo gift ideas that are sure to hit the mark.
+There are no false surprises; I only recommend products that I have personally tested and like.

-In the digital age, photo books are still on the rise, you just have to see the number of releases each year on the subject.
-What a pleasure to hold such an object in your hands.
-Nothing can replace the feel of paper under your fingers, the smell of ink and the magic of discovering a new universe with each page turned.
+Photo books are still on the rise; you have to see the number of releases each year on the subject – what a pleasure to hold such an object in your hands.
+Nothing can replace the feel of paper under your fingers, the smell of ink, and the magic of discovering a new universe with each page turned.
 Whether technical books or art books, here is a selection of photography books that particularly impressed me.

-The Photographer’s Eye, is quite simply the best-selling book on Amazon on the subject of photography.
-Very accessible, it allows you to approach all aspects of the photo, in a simple and clear way.
-It is one of the first books I bought on the subject and I must admit that it has helped me enormously to progress.
+The Photographer’s Eye is quite simply the best-selling book on Amazon on the subject of photography.
+Very accessible, it allows you to approach all aspects of the photo simply and clearly.
+It is one of the first books I bought on the subject, and I must admit that it has helped me enormously to progress.
 It is also with pleasure that I dive back into it regularly to review the basics.
 A MUST-HAVE!

 If your goal is to take creative photographs, this little gem is for you.
-In “The Complete Guide to Macro and Close-Up Photography”, Rocky Nook takes an innovative approach to macro photography, in search of aesthetics rather than detail.
-A must have book for anyone passionate about the infinitely small.
-I invite you to read my review on Amazon of this book if you want more details on its content.
+In “The Complete Guide to Macro and Close-Up Photography,” Rocky Nook takes an innovative approach to macro photography in search of aesthetics rather than detail.
+A must-have book for anyone passionate about the infinitely small.
+I invite you to read my review on Amazon of this book if you want more information about its content.

-Attention, big eye fracture in anticipation.
-Richard Peters is a world-famous wildlife photographer, who is no longer presented.
-He became known to the general public a few years ago, thanks to a report broadcast on TV showing his meeting with the white wolf.
-Arctic is none other than the book presenting his magnificent photographs of this extremely rare animal.
-Other species are also present in this book, since it condenses 6 years of expeditions in the Far North.
+Attention, significant eye fracture in anticipation.
+Richard Peters is a world-famous wildlife photographer who is no longer presented.
+A few years ago, he became known to the general public, thanks to a report broadcast on TV showing his meeting with the white wolf.
+The Arctic is none other than the book presenting his magnificent photographs of this scarce animal.
+This book also presents other species since it condenses six years of expeditions in the Far North.
 It is a real work of art that we hold in our hands and my huge crush.

-The author of this book, is a professional photographer whom I had the chance to meet and interview.
-With this book, he signs a magnificent photo book on this elegant animal.
-The opportunity to discover the universe of a very beautiful and generous person.
+The author of this book is a professional photographer whom I had the chance to meet and interview.
+He signs a magnificent photo book on this elegant animal with this book – the opportunity to discover the universe of a beautiful and generous person.

 You may also like to read: Gift for Photographer: What to Give A Photographer?